-Worldwide spread family of hemispherical, flyable beetles, whose cover wings usually have a different number of conspicuous points.
-The most significant species is the seven-spot ladybug (Coccinella septempunctata) for its predatory performance against pests.
-But there are many other types with 2, 4, 5, 7, 10, 11, 13, 14, 16, 17, 18, 19, 22 and 24 points.
-The five-to-eight-millimeter seven-point ladybug (also known as God beetle or lucky beetle) is red to reddish-yellow to black and has seven black spots on each of the upper wings.
-After hibernating as beetles, the animals leave the neighborhoods from the end of March and lay yellow, oval 1.3-millimeter-sized eggs in cracks of stakes from the end of May.
-In June, the active larvae mainly colonize the leaves of the vines.
-The development in usually only one generation per year runs from the egg on four larval stages, the doll to the sexual animal; predatory are the larvae and adult beetles.
+A globally widespread family of hemispherical, airworthy beetles, the cover wings of which usually have a different number of conspicuous points.
+The most significant species is the seven-spot ladybird (Coccinella septempunctata) because of its predatory performance against pests.
+But there are numerous other types with 2, 4, 5, 7, 10, 11, 13, 14, 16, 17, 18, 19, 22 and 24 points.
+The five to eight millimeter seven-point ladybird (also beetle or lucky beetle) is red to red-yellow to black and has seven black spots on both wings.
+After wintering as a beetle, the animals leave the roosts from the end of March and from the end of May lay yellow, oval 1.3 mm eggs in the cracks of piles.
+In June, the active larvae colonize the leaves of the vines.
+The development in mostly only one generation per year runs from the egg to four larval stages, the pupa to the sex animal; The larvae and the adult beetles are predatory.

-The insect is one of the most important in viticulture beneficials, which is also used purposefully.
-Depending on size are considered prey animals aphids (in the picture below), mites, smaller ones tracked.
+The insect is one of the most important in viticulture beneficials, which is also used specifically.
+Depending on the size, they are considered prey aphids (in the picture below), mites, smaller tracked.
 Rebenschmierlaus.
 Rebenthripse. psyllids.
 Scale insects and cicadas consumed - both the insects themselves and their larvae and eggs.
-With enough supply, they eat up to 50 per day and several thousand during their lifetime.
+If there is enough, they eat up to 50 pieces a day and several thousand during their life.
 The beetles are therefore bred for biological pest control.
 Some species (22- and 16-point) feed exclusively on the mildew, Unfortunately, this does not play a role in combating these fungal diseases.
-A dangerous type in viticulture is the Asian ladybugs (also multi-colored ladybird), which occurred first from the year 2001 on the east coast of the USA.
-See also below Organic (organic) viticulture and plant protection,
+A dangerous type in viticulture is that Asian ladybug (also multi-colored ladybug), which first appeared on the east coast of the USA in 2001.
+See also under Organic (ecological) viticulture and plant protection,

-The picture shows some Asian ladybugs hunting black bean aphids.
-In the video clip (click to view) a larva of the ladybird can be seen, which also consumes aphids.
+The picture shows some Asian ladybugs chasing black bean aphids.
+In the video clip (click to view) you can see a larva of the ladybug, which also eats aphids.
 See also a complete listing of all diseases and pests below Vine enemies,